 Is it possible to run with arthritis?

-If you are wondering whether it is possible to run with arthritis, you must measure the risk of incurring an injury or worsening your condition against the benefits exercises has to offer people with arthritis.
-Research has shown that routine exercise can help arthritis sufferers:
+Suppose you are wondering whether it is possible to run with arthritis.
+In that case, you must measure the risk of incurring an injury or worsening your condition against the benefits exercises has to offer people with arthritis.
+Research has shown that regular exercise can help people with arthritis:

 Smart modifications for runners with arthritis

-If you do have the go-ahead from your arthritis doctor to pursue a running programming, you will want to keep these important modifications in mind:
+If you do have the go-ahead from your arthritis doctor to pursue a running programming, you will want to keep these essential modifications in mind:

 Softer surfaces - the "give" of a trail, unpaved path, or even a treadmill could help lessen the impact your joints experience when compared to running on hard asphalt.
 A study published in the Journal of Science and Medicine in Sport found that a grass running surface provoked less load in the forefoot and rearfoot of recreational runners than running on asphalt.
 Instead of road running, try trail running, treadmill running, or running on a grassy/dirt path outside.